Te Tuhi Café

 Te Wharekai o Te Tuhi

-Aotearoa’s first training café for people with intellectual disabilities
+Te Tuhi Café (2020-2025) was Aotearoa’s first training café for people with intellectual disabilities.

 A non-profit social enterprise

-The Te Tuhi Café partnership provides a complete service for our customers and for our trainees.
-Te Tuhi operates the café enterprise, Rescare Homes Trust recruits and supports our trainees, and the School of Psychology at the University of Auckland oversees the training programme, creating specific plans for each trainee.
-In 2024, for the first time, Manakau Institute of Technology will include five students from Rescare Home Trust, who are currently working in the Te Tuhi café, in MIT’s accredited Level 2 Certificate in Hospitality programme.
+The Te Tuhi Café partnership provided a complete service for our customers and for our trainees.
+Te Tuhi operated the café enterprise, Rescare Homes Trust recruited and supported our trainees, and the School of Psychology at the University of Auckland oversaw the training programme, creating specific plans for each trainee.
+In 2024, for the first time, Manukau Institute of Technology included five students from Rescare Home Trust, who were at the time working at the Te Tuhi Café, in MIT’s accredited Level 2 Certificate in Hospitality programme.

-The Te Tuhi Café is Aotearoa’s first training café for people with intellectual disabilities.
-It provides a café service to a bustling community centre, putting people with disabilities in the heart of their community.
+The Te Tuhi Café was Aotearoa’s first training café for people with intellectual disabilities.
+It provided a café service to a bustling community centre, putting people with disabilities in the heart of their community.

-The café project provides in-house training and supported paid employment for people with intellectual disabilities and is designed to provide the trainees with a supportive environment to expand their hospitality experience with an aim to finding open employment.
+The café project provided in-house training and supported paid employment for people with intellectual disabilities and was designed to provide the trainees with a supportive environment to expand their hospitality experience with an aim to finding open employment.

-The café is a partnership between Te Tuhi, Rescare Homes Trust and the School of Psychology at the University of Auckland.
+The café was a partnership between Te Tuhi, Rescare Homes Trust and the School of Psychology at the University of Auckland.

-In 2024, the training remit of the café is expanding to include Manukau Institute of Technology’s accredited Level 2 Certificate in Hospitality programme.
-This is part of a pilot programme at MIT to give greater access to students with disabilities.
-Five students from Rescare Homes Trust who are currently working at the café will receive in-house training from MIT onsite at Te Tuhi Café
+In 2024, the training remit of the café expanded to include Manukau Institute of Technology’s accredited Level 2 Certificate in Hospitality programme.
+This was part of a pilot programme at MIT to give greater access to students with disabilities.
+Five students from Rescare Homes Trust who were at the time working at the café received in-house training from MIT onsite at Te Tuhi Café

-The course covers safe preparation and service of food in a café hospitality environment and has been designed to accredit Rescare café trainees with the qualifications required for wider employment opportunities in the hospitality industry.
+The course covered safe preparation and service of food in a café hospitality environment and was designed to accredit Rescare café trainees with the qualifications required for wider employment opportunities in the hospitality industry.

-This opportunity with MIT sits alongside the existing framework designed with the support of the School of Psychology, who ensure that training processes are evidence based and effective to support people with disabilities to upskill and start a career in the hospitality trade.
+This opportunity with MIT sat alongside the existing framework designed with the support of the School of Psychology, who ensured that training processes were evidence based and effective to support people with disabilities to upskill and start a career in the hospitality trade.

-The project is designed to provide a platform for equal opportunities in learning, training and employment for people with disabilities.
-It offers a community-based training programme, where people with intellectual disabilities can receive training, work experience and ongoing supported employment.
-It gives the people we support the opportunity to engage in meaningful, paid employment, making them feel included as valued members of our community.
-Following training, the trainees will be supported to find open employment.
+The project was designed to provide a platform for equal opportunities in learning, training and employment for people with disabilities.
+It offered a community-based training programme, where people with intellectual disabilities could receive training, work experience and ongoing supported employment.
+It gave the people we support the opportunity to engage in meaningful, paid employment, making them feel included as valued members of our community.
+Following training, the trainees were supported to find open employment.

-The project empowers individual people with disabilities.
-It supports a vulnerable group, helps people to help themselves, and allows people to feel that they belong to and can take part in their community.
-It also benefits the wider community and promotes community wellbeing.
-This project provides an often invisible population, people with disabilities, to demonstrate their value to the community and the community to learn and grow as a result.
+The project empowered individual people with disabilities.
+It supported a vulnerable group, helped people to help themselves, and allowed people to feel that they belonged to and could take part in their community.
+It also benefitted the wider community and promoted community wellbeing.
+This project provided an often invisible population, people with disabilities, an opportunity to demonstrate their value to the community and the community to learn and grow as a result.

 According to Statistics New Zealand, the unemployment rate for disabled people is more than twice the unemployment rate of non-disabled people.
 For people with intellectual disabilities the statistics are even poorer: they are more than four times as likely as non-disabled people to find themselves unemployed.
 Further, these statistics fail to show that many people with intellectual disabilities would love to have a job but are unemployed due to the barriers to getting into the workforce.